Toco toucan beak: Protective equipment

-Other Biomimetic Designs
+Other

 More general possible applications for the toucan beak design are creating crash resistant vehicles without compromising fuel economy.
-These possibilities can draw on the toucan beak’s energy absorption capacity created by its structural properties.
+These possibilities can draw on the toucan beak's energy absorption capacity created by its structural properties.
 A famous materials researcher, Meyers, studied toucan beaks extensively and suggested another application for cars; the creation of car panels that are lighter, stronger, and safer than current panels.
 Meyers also noted the ability for the toucan beak design, specifically the ultra-lightness, to be incorporated into aircraft or other vehicle components.

-Another situation in which the toucan, though not specifically the beak features, was employed was for the “Beak Laser Projector”.
-This projector” is a portable projector drawing inspiration from the toucan’s ability to tuck its long beak against its neck and under its wings.
-This design allowed the projector to achieve its goal of “skull” rotation and simultaneously provided a product with better usability, convenience, and most compact form.
+Another situation in which the toucan, though not specifically the beak features, was employed was for the "Beak Laser Projector".
+This projector" is a portable projector drawing inspiration from the toucan's ability to tuck its long beak against its neck and under its wings.
+This design allowed the projector to achieve its goal of "skull" rotation and simultaneously provided a product with better usability, convenience, and most compact form.

+In popular culture

+In the Finnish video game series Angry Birds, the green toucan character Hal is given a long, massive beak with a boomerang-like structure that allows him to do something called "boomeranging", which is actually turning back in the direction towards the starting point.